thienphong0/thienphong0/README.md

 🌟 I'm Thiên Phong — a passionate learner from Vietnam.
 📚 I absolutely love studying **English** and exploring new languages!
 🎧 Always excited to improve my listening and speaking skills.
 💻 I enjoy technology, music, and dreaming big about the future.

+✨ Please be kind and understanding — I’m still very young and grew up with many difficulties.
+If I make mistakes, I sincerely hope you can help, guide, and forgive me, so I won’t repeat them.
+My only wish is to learn more knowledge and support my family.
+Please don’t be harsh or critical with me. 🥰

 ---